sleonia/Funny-balls/README.md

-# Test-assigments
+# Funny-balls
-Simple game with balls
+Simple game with balls for test assigment in hh.ru